RykerWilder/sentinel/README.md

 #### 6. Get Websites Cookies
 is a web analysis tool that extracts and analyzes cookies from websites.
 It connects to any URL and retrieves detailed information about all cookies set by the server, including their names, values, domains, paths, security flags, and expiration dates.
 The tool handles redirects automatically and provides comprehensive reporting by saving all cookie data to a timestamped results file.

+#### 7. WHOIS Domain Lookup
+is a domain information tool that queries WHOIS databases to retrieve comprehensive registration details for any domain name.
+Using the python-whois library, it provides detailed information including domain ownership, registration dates, expiration dates, name servers, registrar information, and domain status.